inlavigo/gg_router/README.md

 # GgRouter - Easy Routing for Flutter

-A good routing and navigation system opens many doors: Deeply link to any place in your app.
+GgRouter gives you a simple and powerful routing library for flutter built on the top of Navigator 2.0.
+Deeply link to any place in your app.
 Navigate with ease from one widget to another.
 Restore the exact state of your app.
-GgRouter gives you a simple and powerful routing library for flutter built on the top of Navigator 2.0.

 ![Features](./img/gg_router_short.gif)